brunoocasali/devise_last_seen/README.md

   # config.last_seen_at_interval = 5.minutes

   # Attribute who will be updated every time a user is set by the Warden's after_save callback
+  # Remember to check if this column name is present on the devise model table.
   # config.last_seen_at_attribute = :last_seen
 end
 ```